azu/vscode-read-aloud-text/README.md

 ## Features

 - Read aloud text like Markdown
-- Only Read aloud context text
+- Read aloud only context text
     - In other words, skip unreasonbale Node like `CodeBlock`
-    - This extension only support `.txt`, Markdown, and Re:View to use a Parser
+    - This extension only support `.txt`, Markdown, and Re:View by using a parser
 - Highlight text that is read currently
 - commands:
     - `read-aloud-text.speakDocument`: speak document